na-stewart/GrooveBot/README.md

 features include music and abbreviation organization, suspending and striking users, join and leave messages, verification, and more.

-Currently, all data is stored locally on a SQLite database.
-A pre-populated database file is included with this repository.
+This bot was created to help new users discover all of Wayne Lytles work and understand Animusic related abbreviations.
+From his well known Animusic albums to his work at Cornell, all of this is included in the sqlite database file.
+GrooveBot also features moderating capabilties such as suspending and striking users.

 Use .help for user commands and .modhelp for moderator commands.

 ## Images